For the following crosses, determine as accurately as possible th... | Channels for Pearson+

 For the following crosses, determine as accurately as possible the genotypes of each parent, the parent in whom nondisjunction occurs, and whether nondisjunction takes place in the first or second meiotic division.
 Both color blindness and hemophilia, a blood-clotting disorder, are X-linked recessive traits.
 In each case, assume the parents have normal karyotypes (see Table 10.2).

-A color-blind man and a woman who is wild type have a daughter with Turner syndrome (XO) who has normal color vision and blood clotting.
+A man and a woman who each has the wild-type phenotype have a son with Klinefelter syndrome (XXY) who has hemophilia.

 Master Aneuploidy with a bite sized video explanation from Kylia GoodnerStart learning